-Hardin–Simmons University is a private Baptist university in Abilene, Texas.History Hardin–Simmons University was founded as Abilene Baptist College in 1891 by the Sweetwater Baptist Association and a group of cattlemen and pastors who sought to bring Christian higher education to the Southwest.
+Hardin–Simmons University is a private Baptist university in Abilene, Texas.
+It is affiliated with the Baptist General Convention of Texas .
+History Hardin–Simmons University was founded as Abilene Baptist College in 1891 by the Sweetwater Baptist Association and a group of cattlemen and pastors who sought to bring Christian higher education to the Southwest.
 The purpose of the school would be "to lead students to Christ, teach them of Christ, and train them for Christ."
 The original land was donated to the university by rancher C.W.
 Merchant.
 It was the first school of higher education established in Texas west of Fort Worth.
 The school was renamed Simmons College in 1892 in honor of an early contributor, James B. Simmons.
 By 1907 it claimed an enrollment of 524 and a staff of 49.
 In 1925, it became Simmons University.
 It was renamed Hardin–Simmons University in 1934 in honor of Mary and John G. Hardin, who were also major contributors.
 The university has been associated with the Baptist General Convention of Texas since 1941.

 |Income||Average Net Cost|